 Another piece from the Wajah series is called Entourage IV.
 Painted in 2007, it reveals the portraits of 72 eyeless faces of different features and appearances on small canvases in row.

 In this painting, Yusof adopted Pop Art Movement technique to bring out the composition.
 Red, yellow ochre, black and white differ each canvas.
-The colours of the faces are clear on some parts, while the others seem clouded from a distance.
+The colours of the faces are clear on some parts, while others seem clouded from a distance.

 Yusof now owns a gallery called Tapak Gallery, located in Shah Alam, Selangor where his art collections are exhibited for the visitors’ eye candy.